-A.R.S. § 43-1074: Enterprise zone credits are income tax credits provided for non-retail businesses located in an enterprise zone established under Arizona law who have a net increase in employment of qualified employees.
+A.R.S. § 43-1074: Enterprise zone credits are income tax credits provided for non-retail businesses located in an enterprise zone established under Arizona law that have a net increase in employment of qualified employees.
 A maximum of \$500 per each net new employee can be claimed in the first or partial year of employment.
 In the second year of continuous employment, a maximum of \$1000 per net new employee can be claimed.
 The limit in the third year of continuous employment is \$1,500 per net new employee.

 A.R.S. § 43-1074.01: The research and development tax credit is calculated based on calculations done for the federal research and development tax credit.
 The amount of the credit is based on the excess of the qualified research expenses for the taxable year over a base amount.
+Beginning with tax year 2010, taxpayers employing fewer than 150 persons may have their research and development credit refunded, to the extent that it exceeds tax liability.
+Approval for the refundable credit by Arizona Commerce Authority is required.